 “The most important thing is to increase the efficiency of content distribution and satisfy users’ need for information," said Zhang.

 But governmental pressure mounted.
-In April 2018, the State Administration of Radio, Film and Television demanded that Neihan Duanzi, another one of ByteDance’s platforms, which, as of February 2018, had over 11 million DAUs, be shut down for distributing vulgar and pornographic content.
+In April 2018, the State Administration of Radio, Film and Television demanded that Neihan Duanzi, another one of ByteDance’s platforms, which, as of February 2018, had over 11m DAU, be shut down for distributing vulgar and pornographic content.

 Zhang caved in to the government’s demands.
 Several days later, he apologized to both users and the authorities and promised to hire 10,000 additional employees to screen platform content.

-By February 2018, TopBuzz had more than 10 million overseas users.
-ByteDance also invested in and bought news distribution and short video platforms in India, Indonesia and North America, including Musical.ly, a musical short video platform with over 20 million DAUs.
+By February 2018, TopBuzz had more than 10m overseas users.
+ByteDance also invested in and bought news distribution and short video platforms in India, Indonesia and North America, including Musical.ly, a musical short video app with over 20m DAU.
+Today, Musical.ly is known as TikTok.

 Under Zhang’s guiding hand, ByteDance has a more proactive global approach than most other Chinese tech giants.
 “I hope to keep exploring, to see how much ByteDance and technology can achieve and how many users we can influence.
 I set no limits, both for myself and for my company,” he said in a 2016 interview.